 Inexpensive, filling, and tasty, Mujaddara has earned its place as a beloved dish, inspiring the Arab saying: ”A hungry man would be willing to sell his soul for a dish of mujaddara.”
 No need to sell our souls — just gather up these everyday ingredients and get cooking!

-Accompaniments: My favorites to go with this dish are a simple salad of finely chopped tomatoes, cucumbers, and peppers dressed in olive oil and lemon juice (aka Israeli salad) and a steamed or sautéed green vegetable like green beans.
+My favorite way to complete the meal is with a simple salad of finely diced tomatoes, cucumbers, and peppers dressed in olive oil, tahini, and lemon juice (aka insalata tahina).
+You can go a step further with a steamed or sautéed green vegetable like green beans.

 Do you like lentils?
 If so you’ll enjoy our Guide to Lentils, with varieties, cooking tips, and recipes.